Graeme Clark (musician)

 Graeme Clark is a Scottish musician, songwriter and record producer.
-He came to prominence as bass player, founding member and songwriter from the pop/soul band Wet Wet Wet – the band he formed with friends and fellow band members Neil Mitchell, Tommy Cunningham and Marti Pellow whilst attending Clydebank High School.
+He came to prominence as bass-player, founding member and songwriter from the pop/soul band Wet Wet Wet – the band he formed with friends Neil Mitchell, Tommy Cunningham and Marti Pellow whilst attending Clydebank High School.

-The band signed to Polygram Records in 1985 and their debut single – "Wishing I was Lucky" was an immediate hit along with the album "Popped In Souled Out".
+The band signed to Polygram Records in 1985 and their debut single Wishing I Was Lucky was a hit along with the album Popped In Souled Out (1987).
 He performs as a solo artist.
-He released his debut album ("Mr Understanding"; 2012), and has since released three more eps ("Solitary Soul", "Catching Fire 2013", "Dry Land 2014").
-‘The Thought Collector’ was released in 2016, and ‘Radio Silence’ released in 2018.
-In recent years Graeme has toured extensively playing solo acoustic shows around the UK.
+He released his debut album ("Mr Understanding"; 2012), and has since released three EPs: ("Solitary Soul", "Catching Fire 2013", "Dry Land 2014").
+‘The Thought Collector’ was released in 2016, and ‘Radio Silence’ in 2018.
+Clark has toured playing solo acoustic shows around the UK.